grelaxus/notes-pub/sh-cheat-sheet.md

 __cp -r test/.[a-zA-Z0-9]* target__

 ## Search expressions
-Following line searches through man page of __bash__ and prints the matched line and the first line after it:
+Following line searches through man page of __bash__ and prints the matched line AND the first line after it:
 ```sh
 man bash | grep -A1 '\-f file$'
 ```